denchugen/MCIBox/README.md

 ### To Reader: Sorry, Source code of MCIBox is comming ......
 ### To Reviewer:

-  1. Please access https://github.com/MCIBOX/MCIBox using passcode we provied in the Response Letter.
+  1. To get source code please access https://github.com/MCIBOX/MCIBox using passcode we provied in the Response Letter, here currently supplies description only.

-.

-***
 # MCIBox
 Current Version 1.0.
-Recent update was on 20220616 by Simon Zhongyuan Tian.
+Recent update was on 202206 by Simon Zhongyuan Tian.

 ### [A. MCI-view](https://github.com/tianzhongyuan/MCI-view)